Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - To ensure conaiatency, I made use of the colors, typography and icons on the style guide.

 —— Main Goal —  To enable users interact with themselves and enable users interact with the admin.

+## Name:  Abigail Nwakanma
+## Description: Improve UX writing of Help and Support and Frequently Asked Questions on the User dashboard.

+### Observation/Changes:
+- I brainstormed and came up with frequently asked questions with respect to the particular services to be rendered by the platform.
+- I came up with relevant answers to the frequently asked questions, in line with UX writing principles and standards.
+- I ensured that the questions and answers are straight to the point and sufficient to meet the needs of any user.

+—— Main Goal — To enable users seek quick answers to frequently asked questions they may have at any point in time.